gkausthubha/UserGroup-Information/README.md

 The User Group Info Script is a Python command-line tool that allows users to interact with a file containing user and group information.
 It enables listing users, groups, and retrieving specific user details.
+A sample input data is as shown in user_groups.txt

 **Features**